slowernews/wisdom-tldr/README.md

 > *'Never love anyone that treats you like you're ordinary.'*

-CHALLENGE: run away from mediocrity.
+Run away from mediocrity.
 Be ready to loose people.

 > *'If you are lonely when you are not alone, you are in bad company.'*